Criticism of ESPN: Cost and finances

 In 2012, ESPN reportedly paid about $7.3 billion over 12 years for the broadcasting rights to all seven bowl games of the College Football Playoff, an average of about $608 million per year.
 That includes $215 million per year which they previously agreed to air the Rose, Sugar and Orange bowls, plus $470–475 million annually for the rest of the package.
 Also in 2012, ESPN and Major League Baseball agreed to an eight-year extension, increasing ESPN's average yearly payment from about $360 million to approximately $700 million.
 In October 2014, ESPN signed a nine-year extension with the NBA, worth three times as much as the previous deal.

 These deals were made when new sports channels like NBCSN and Fox Sports 1 emerged, and so analysts believe that ESPN deliberately drove the prices up as a defensive measure to block these competitors from acquiring live rights.
-Wall Street analysts have also raised concerns that the amount ESPN is paying for all of these rights could be a major drain on The Walt Disney Company as a whole, since the amount of money that can be recuperated from retransmission consent fees and advertising is limited; Disney still profits from the ESPN division but as of 2015 was cutting the network's higher-priced content to ensure long-term profitability.
+Wall Street analysts have also raised concerns that the amount ESPN is paying for all of these rights could be a major drain on The Walt Disney Company as a whole, since the amount of money that can be recuperated from retransmission consent fees and advertising is limited; Disney still profits from the ESPN division but as of 2015 was cutting ESPN's higher-priced content to ensure long-term profitability.
 In October 2015, ESPN laid off about 300 employees, citing the rights costs combined with the increasing trend of cord-cutting.
 Another 100 employees, mostly in news gathering and including large numbers of public faces of the network, were laid off in April 2017.

 John Skipper's time as President of ESPN was tumultuous.
 During Skipper's tenure (from January 2012 to December 2017) ESPN lost nearly 15% of its subscribers and laid off more than 500 employees.
-Additionally, ESPN's television ratings declined significantly across the board and the network endured criticism from some quarters over the declining quality of its programming.
+Additionally, ESPN's television ratings declined significantly across the board and ESPN endured criticism from some quarters over the declining quality of its programming.

 Bias towards certain teams and players

-ESPN has been accused of having a bias towards certain sports teams and a "love affair" with superstar players.
+ESPN has been accused of having a bias towards certain sports teams and a "love affair" with superstar players and big market franchises, particularly teams and superstars that play in Los Angeles and New York City.
 ESPN's ombudsman, Le Anne Schreiber, responded to these criticisms by saying that the industry is ratings-driven.

-Since MLB Network launched on January 1, 2009, Baseball Tonight has been the target of criticism because of its perceived bias in favor of certain teams such as the Boston Red Sox and the New York Yankees, both based within driving distance of ESPN's studios in Connecticut.
+Since MLB Network launched on January 1, 2009, Baseball Tonight has been the target of criticism because of its perceived bias in favor of certain teams such as the Boston Red Sox, New York Mets, and the New York Yankees, both based within driving distance of ESPN's studios in Bristol, Connecticut.
 One opinion was expressed by former major-leaguer Heath Bell:

-Despite achievements by female athletes, ESPN underrepresents them in its coverage.
-A longitudinal analysis found that women's sports received less than 2% of the coverage on SportsCenter.
-When they are covered, critics argue that female athletes have been featured through the lens of femininity, characterized by a display of sociability and passivity.